-Before signing a Rooming accommodation agreement (Form R18) the tenant should be given a copy of the house rules.
+Before signing a Rooming accommodation agreement (Form R18) the resident should be given a copy of the house rules.

-When the tenant signs the agreement, they are also agreeing to the house rules.
+When the resident signs the agreement, they are also agreeing to the house rules.
 If they break a house rules, they are breaking the agreement.

-The tenant should be able to see the house rules on a wall or notice board and have their own copy.
+The resident should be able to see the house rules on a wall or notice board and have their own copy.

 There are 2 types of house rules: